 Explainer videos

-On this page you will find explainer videos about our hologenomic approach on studying evolution from a holistic perspective on hosts and its microbes, new technologies within our field of research as well as some of the large projects within the Center for Evolutionary Hologenomics.
+On this page you will find explainer videos about our hologenomic approach.
+How we study evolution from a holistic perspective looking at both hosts and their microbes.
+We also introduce new technologies within our field of research as well as some of the large projects that are a part of the Center for Evolutionary Hologenomics.

 New advanced technologies: Gut-on-a-chip and organoids